 - It is important to NOT focus on the exact track of Eta.
-Impacts will extend well beyond the cone away from the center. - Hurricane Warnings: Monroe (Keys) - Hurricane Watches: coastal Broward, all of Miami-Dade, coastal Collier, and Monroe (Mainland) - Tropical Storm Warnings: Glades, Hendry, Collier, Monroe (Keys and Mainland), Miami-Dade, Broward, Palm Beach - Tropical Storm Watches: Okeechobee, Martin, St. Lucie, Indian River, Lee, Charlotte, and Brevard - Tropical-storm-force winds will likely begin Sunday night across the Keys and South Florida, then along the West Coast on Monday.
+Impacts will extend well beyond the cone away from the center. - Hurricane Warnings: Monroe (Keys) - Hurricane Watches: coastal Collier, Monroe (Mainland), Miami-Dade - Tropical Storm Warnings: Glades, Hendry, Collier, Monroe (Mainland), Miami-Dade, Broward, Palm Beach - Tropical Storm Watches: Okeechobee, Martin, St. Lucie, Indian River, Lee, Charlotte, and Brevard - Tropical-storm-force winds will likely begin Sunday night across the Keys and South Florida, then along the West Coast on Monday.
 If tropical-storm-force winds occur in the Big Bend and Nature Coast, it would be Tuesday into Wednesday - Sustained winds of 55-75 mph with gusts of 75-85 mph will be possible in the Keys and coastal parts of South Florida.
 Sustained winds of 50-60 mph with gusts of 60-70 mph near and south of Lake Okeechobee.
-Sustained winds of 35-45 mph with gusts of 50-55 mph are possible from Port Charlotte to Titusville southward to Lake Okeechobee. - Saturated soils make trees and power lines more susceptible to wind damage. - 7-day rainfall totals could approach a widespread 6-12" with localized totals of 15"+ in South Florida and the Keys.
-Northward to the I-4 corridor, rainfall totals of 2-4" with localized totals of 6-8" are possible. - Flood Watches are in effect for all of South Florida, the Treasure Coast, and Okeechobee County. - Storm Surge Warnings: Monroe (Keys) - Storm Surge Watches: Miami-Dade, Collier, Monroe (Mainland) - 2-4' of storm surge is expected along coastal South Florida and the Florida Keys. - Isolated tornadoes will also be possible in any of the outer bands, possibly beginning Sunday across South Florida and the Keys, spreading northward into early next week. - Beach erosion and dangerous rip currents from very high surf are expected along the East Coast. - This system could impact other parts of the state farther north.
+Sustained winds of 35-45 mph with gusts of 50-55 mph are possible from Port Charlotte to Titusville southward to Lake Okeechobee. - Saturated soils make trees and power lines more susceptible to wind damage. - An additional 4-8" of rain is expected across South Florida and the Keys with localized totals of 10-12" possible.
+Areas between I-4 and Lake Okeechobee could see an additional 1.5-3" with localized totals of 3-5" possible. - Flood Watches are in effect for all of South Florida, the Treasure Coast, and Okeechobee County. - Storm Surge Warnings: Monroe (Keys) - Storm Surge Watches: Collier and Monroe (Mainland) - 2-4' of storm surge is expected along coastal South Florida and the Florida Keys. - Isolated tornadoes will also be possible in any of the outer bands through tonight and Monday across South Florida and the Keys. - Beach erosion and dangerous rip currents from very high surf are expected along the East Coast.
+This become possible across the Gulf beaches next week. - This system could impact other parts of the state farther north.
 However, details there become highly uncertain.

-The next tropics packet will be issued this afternoon with the 4PM ET Advisory.
+The next tropics packet will be issued Monday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.